 Coordination of European COVID-19 Adaptive Platform Trials – Team

 In the beginning of the pandemic, hundreds of clinical trials were taking place across Europe to test potential treatments, however with a risk of duplication and insufficient patient recruitment.
 Working in close coordination, RECOVER and EU-RESPONSE will deliver a comprehensive development strategy for COVID-19 platforms in Europe, offering a simple and efficient access for new therapies to be tested, and provide support for the setting up of platform trials.

-OCToPUs, the coordination mechanism led by ECRIN, will ensure that the European COVID-19 Adaptive Platform Trials are scalable and sustainable.
+The joint coordination module, led by ECRIN, will ensure that the European COVID-19 Adaptive Platform Trials are scalable and sustainable.
 It will also establish a dialogue with external stakeholders including the European Medicines Agency (EMA), the HTAs (EUnetHTA), and the national competent authorities (CTFG) to define high-level strategies, optimize the use of existing Adaptive Platform Trials, and recommend the creation of new ones for testing vaccines, preventative measures, or early “test-and-treat” interventions in primary care for COVID-19 in Europe.

 The bridge between RECOVER and EU-RESPONSE will guarantee complementarity, harmonization and synergies with other European and international projects, and will avoid fragmentation and redundancies.
-In addition, the OCToPUs coordination mechanism can serve as a blueprint for the creation and management of Adaptive Platform Trials in other disease areas beyond COVID-19.
+In addition, the joint coordination module can serve as a blueprint for the creation and management of Adaptive Platform Trials in other disease areas beyond COVID-19.